greenelab/BioBombe/1.initial-z-sweep/README.md

 ## Latent Space Dimensionality

-Compression algorithms reduce the dimesionality of input data by enforcing the number of dimensions to bottleneck.
+Compression algorithms reduce the dimensionality of input data by enforcing the number of dimensions to bottleneck.
 A common problem is the decision of how many "useful" latent space features are present in data.
 The solution is different for different problems or goals.
 For example, when visualizing large differences between groups of data, a highly restrictive bottleneck, usually between 2 or 3 features, is required.